start

 />

-Here we load two models: a static one that supports all the features of PBR rendering, and a simpler one with animation.
-The final result is as follows:
+Here we load two models: a static model that supports all the features of PBR rendering, and a simpler model that has animation.

 <xr-gltf